 Why Summer is So Dangerous for Motorcyclists

-There are a myriad of reasons why summer driving is so dangerous for people on motorcycles.
+There is a myriad of reasons why summer driving is so dangerous for people on motorcycles.
 Those include:

 - More teenagers on the road.
 When school is out, more teenagers are on the roads.
 Unfortunately, that means more danger for the rest of us because these drivers lack experience, and that can sometimes lead to questionable judgment.
 Teenagers are statistically more likely to be involved in serious accidents.